 21/64 is pleased to offer annual trainings for advisors interested in acquiring the personal skills, generational awareness and technical tools to work more effectively with next-generation funders and family enterprise clients.
 Held over the course of two days, the 21/64 Training is a hands-on experience, geared to a small group of professionals who want to broaden their ability to relate to family philanthropy and private wealth clients, and to help them navigate more successfully across generations.
-Certified consultants receive discounts on tools, client referrals and join an alumni network that provides peer support and continuing education.
+Certified facilitators receive discounts on tools, client referrals and join an alumni network that provides peer support and continuing education.

 To read more about 21/64 training click here.

 Reserve your spot in a 101, 201 or 301 Training before they fill up!
 Learn more and register here.

 The second edition of Exploring Giving has arrived!
 This new and improved deck of 50 question cards is designed to prompt conversations and reflections around giving for advisors and clients, next gen, family members, boards, peers, colleagues, and others.
 Learn more about how this tool can be a resource to you by clicking here.

 If you are a next gen who is or will be engaging in your family’s giving and interested in developing your philanthropic identity and skills among like-minded peers, we would like to invite you to join us at the #NextGenDonors Retreat in San Francisco on February 19.
 This Retreat will be a precursor to the National Summit on Family Philanthropy conference.
 Receive a 10% discount when you register for both.
 Learn more here.

 Featuring a quote from 21/64 trainer Judy Spalthoff.